HaroldMills/Python-Windows-Service-Example/README.md

 from the `build\example_service` directory. *Note that the commands must be issued from a command prompt that was run as administrator.*

-To stop and uninstall the service, issue the commands:
+To stop and remove the service, issue the commands:

         example_service.exe stop
         example_service.exe remove

-again from an administrator command prompt and from the `build\example_service` directory.
+As above, the commands must be issued from the `build\example_service` directory and from an administrator command prompt.